ag-game/open-valley/README.md

 currently the hours, days and seasons are disabled...
 I will re-enable them in the farmer's house, as soon as the house will be complete, because if I add them now, then editing the map file with tiled map editor, something disappears

-the version of the engine currently used is in this repo, for an easier download windows version only, for other versions: https://github.com/clintbellanger/flare-game
+the version of the engine currently used is in this repo, for an easier download, windows version only, for other versions: https://github.com/clintbellanger/flare-game